 Despite a voluntary recall to smooth out the action the XD-S is as reliable now as any other model on this list, and that commitment to quality is something that makes Springfield a top-notch brand.

-The XD-S offers fantastic accuracy out of the box – with the front tritium sight creating a battery-free glow around the clock we found it incredibly useful day or night.
+The XD-S offers fantastic accuracy out of the box – with the front tritium sight creating a battery-free glow around the clock I found it incredibly useful day or night.

 All of our testers were able to put together tight groupings at 10 & 15 yards that would be more than acceptable in self-defense or concealed carry situations.